How To Drink Water Safely While Traveling

 A growing number of US travelers – millennials in particular – are feeling some serious wanderlust.
 So much so that American millennials are expected to travel 36 percent more than they did last year.
 This is a staggering jump compared to other age brackets that are only expected to travel 6 percent more this year.

-Increasingly, though, one of the biggest concerns that remains for the modern traveler is access to clean water.
+Increasingly, though, one of the biggest concerns that remain for the modern traveler is access to clean water.

 Five of the top ten most-visited cities don’t offer access to clean, public drinking water, according to the CDC.
 This list includes Bangkok, Thailand (which took London’s place as the most-traveled city), Dubai, U.A.E., and Kuala Lumpur, Malaysia.
 For anyone visiting an exciting new city, ready to see the sites and try all the bites, don’t let water cause worry.
 As long as travelers know where they might experience water woes, they can plan ahead for an exciting, memorable (hydrated) trip.